-Posts below Head of Service
+Posts below Directors (was Head of Service)

 - 17. The majority of employees are covered by the National Joint Council for Local Government Services, the National Agreement on Pay and Conditions of Service.
-This covers the lowest paid (grade 2) through to Heads of Service.
-Rates of pay for this group are reviewed annually via negotiations between the employer and trade union sides of the National Joint Council following which the council's pay and grading structure is adjusted to reflect these agreements. - The Council does not operate a system of performance related pay at this time.
+This covers the lowest paid (grade 2) through to the Director (was Head of Service) level.
+Rates of pay for this group are reviewed annually via negotiations between the employer and trade union sides of the National Joint Council following which the council's pay and grading structure is adjusted to reflect these agreements. - 18.
+The Council does not operate a system of performance related pay at this time.
 All employees, including the lowest paid and Chief Officers move through their salary banding through incremental progression, subject to satisfactory performance.

-- 19. To adhere to historic commitment between the Council and the Trade Union a new interim pay spine was introduced effective 1 April 2020 to finalise the implementation of the 2018, 2 year pay agreement.
-The changes made impacted a limited number of scale points and linked grades aligned to the agreement which saw a new grade 16 introduced to ensure the pay line met the requirements set by the national agreement, this moved historic grades 16-19, to 17-20 respectfully.
-The Council worked with the Trade Union in the implementation and migration to the new pay spine aligned to the local agreement. - 20.
-On 24 August 2020 a one year pay deal was agreed for staff on NJC Terms and Conditions.
-This saw agreement for a pay increase of 2.75% to be implemented and backdated to 1 April 2020. - 21.
-The Council's new pay spine commences at national spinal column point, SCP 1, grade 2 £18,260 pa (rate correct as at 1 April 2020) following the NJC Pay Award agreed August 2020) and ends at local SCP 55.
+- 19. On 27 July 2021 a one year final offer pay award of 1.75% was made by the National Employers to those on NJC Terms and Conditions for the majority of staff (2.75% for the very lowest paid grades - not applicable to Council employees as Living Wage status sets the Council's pay rates above) backdated to 1 April 2021 for the year 2021/22.
+This was rejected by the three NJC Unions and ballots for strike action followed in late 2021.
+Confirmation from Unison NJC Committee on 14 January 2022 advised that they would not proceed to industrial action however, the outcomes of the GMB and Unite ballot have not yet been finalised.
+The pay award for 2021/22 is still pending no agreement has yet been made.
+Given this position discussions for 2022/23 have not yet commenced. - 20.
+The Council remains committed to adherence with national pay bargaining in respect of the national pay spine and any annual cost of living increases negotiated. - 21.
+The Council's pay spine currently commences at national spinal column point, SCP 1, grade 2 £18,260 pa uplifted due to Living Wage rate agreement to £19,098.89 and ends at local SCP 55.
 After grade 2 it is then divided into a further 18 grades numbered 3 to 20, containing 3 incremental points each.
-The Council continues with its commitment to the Real Living Wage set by the Living Wage Foundation (see paragraph 27 below). - The Unison NJC Committee met on 5 October 2020 to consider the contents of the NJC pay claim for 2021/22.
-Trade Union branches were being consulted in late 2020 and considering options for potential submission for their pay claim for 2021/22.
-The Trade Union Side advised their intention was to agree a claim for submission to the Local Government Association (LGA) early in 2021.
-At the time of going to press no further update on these discussions has been received. - 23.
-The Council remains committed to adherence with national pay bargaining in respect of the national pay spine and any annual cost of living increases negotiated. - Posts are allocated to a pay grade through a process of job evaluation.
+The Council continues with its commitment to the Real Living Wage set by the Living Wage Foundation (see paragraph 24 below). - 22.
+Posts are allocated to a pay grade through a process of job evaluation.
 The Council uses the NJC for Local Government Job Evaluation Scheme.
-The Council has committed and is undertaking the analysis of the operation of its current job evaluation process with TU support. - The lowest paid group of employees are on grade 2 (representing 0.44% of the workforce), their FTE rate of pay was £18,260, £9.46 per hour as at 1 April 2020 (after August 2020 implementation).
-The Council having due regard to the "Living Wage", which following the most recent announcement of November 2020, increased the rate by a further 20p per hour to £9.30 per hour resulted in a further uplift on the bottom rate of 3.48p per hour changing the lowest annual salary to £18,327 per annum.
-All roles impacted by the change in the Living Wage Foundation rate including apprentices employed by the Council whose rate of pay from April 2018 has been set to the Living Wage Foundation rate, received this uplift in November 2020.
+The Council has committed and is undertaking the analysis of the operation of its current job evaluation process with TU support. - 23.
+The lowest paid group of employees are on grade 2 (representing 1.71% of the workforce), their FTE rate of pay was £18,260, £9.46 per hour as at 1 April 2020 (after August 2020 implementation), pay award pending.
+The Council having due regard to the "Living Wage", which following the most recent announcement of November 2021, increased the rate by a further 40p per hour (after the increase to £9.50 per hour in November 2020) to £9.90 per hour.
+This resulted in a further uplift on the bottom rate of changing the lowest annual salary to £19,098.89 per annum.
+All roles impacted by the change in the Living Wage Foundation rate including apprentices employed by the Council whose rate of pay from April 2018 has been set to the Living Wage Foundation rate, received this uplift in November 2021.
 The Council will continue to have due regard to further Living Wage Foundation changes.